Stephanie J. Weinstein

 Stephanie Joan Weinstein (born 1967) is an American nutritionist and cancer epidemiologist who is a staff scientist in the metabolic epidemiology branch at the National Cancer Institute.
-She researches diet and cancer associations with a with a focus on vitamin D, vitamin E, and one-carbon metabolism.
+She researches diet and cancer associations with a focus on vitamin D, vitamin E, and one-carbon metabolism.
 Weinstein was formerly an environmental toxicologist at a consulting firm.

 Life

 Weinstein was born 1967 in Boston.
 She graduated from Andover High School.
 She received a B.S. in biology from Tufts University.
 After completing her undergraduate studies, Weinstein was an environmental toxicologist at the Jellinek, Schwartz & Connolly, Inc. consulting firm in Washington, D.C.

 Weinstein earned a M.S.
 (1995) and Ph.D.
 (1998) in nutrition from Cornell University.
 Her master's thesis was titled, Hispanics in metropolitan New York: perceptions and practices related to seafood.
 Weinstein's dissertation focused on one-carbon metabolism and cervical cancer.
 It was titled, Serum and red blood cell folate levels in relation to invasive cervical cancer risk in a multicenter case-control study of United States women.
 Carole Bisogni was her doctoral advisor.
 Weinstein's research was influenced by mentor Regina G. Ziegler.

 Weinstein was a postdoctoral fellow in the nutritional epidemiology branch (NEB), division of cancer epidemiology and genetics (DCEG), National Cancer Institute (NCI), for three years.
 After working for one year as a nutritionist in the Center for Nutrition Policy and Promotion, she returned to NCI as a staff scientist in NEB in 2002.
 She works in the metabolic epidemiology branch.
 Weinstein publishes on diet and cancer associations, with a focus on vitamin D, vitamin E, and one-carbon metabolism.
 She manages the Alpha-Tocopherol, Beta-Carotene Cancer Prevention (ATBC) Study, a prospective cohort study that began as a clinical trial.
 Weinstein works with the data coordinating center for the Connect for Cancer Prevention Study, a prospective cohort of 200,000 adults in the United States.